Why Hive

 Prediction marketsPolymarket event data, trader positions

-Every capability is exposed as a callable MCP tool on the Hive endpoint.
+Every capability is callable through root invoke_api_endpoint, category-scoped MCP endpoints, or REST execution.
 See Data Coverage for full scope.

 What the Hive MCP Server exposes

-The Hive MCP server speaks the Model Context Protocol over streamable HTTP and Server-Sent Events.
-Any MCP-compatible client -- Claude Desktop, Claude Code, Cursor, Windsurf, VS Code, ChatGPT Desktop, Codex CLI, or Gemini CLI -- can connect and discover Hive's full tool surface at runtime.
+The Hive MCP server speaks the Model Context Protocol over Streamable HTTP.
+GET probes return an SSE-compatible response for clients that check transport availability before POSTing JSON-RPC.
+Dedicated setup guides cover Claude Desktop, Claude Code, Cursor, Windsurf, VS Code, OpenAI Responses API, Codex CLI, and Gemini CLI; other clients must support Streamable HTTP plus API-key headers (Authorization: Bearer recommended, x-api-key legacy) to connect and discover Hive's tool surface at runtime.

 • Root MCP endpoint: POST https://mcp.hiveintelligence.xyz/mcp